Tiaaam/GuessMaster/docs/handout.md

 - Performance:
   - minimize downtime caused by external circumstances (In the 4th semester, we took our idea of providing answers to questions based on an API off of an external site and to increase our potential uptime, we integrated question and answer data directly into our game and thus are no longer dependent on an API)

-### Software Tools, Platforms and Libaries
+### Software Tools, Platforms and Libraries

 - for our actual game GuessMaster we used Unity as development environment and photon as a hosting service
-- to create our dataset for question & answers we used a Python Jupyter Notebook and the Pyhton library "pandas"
+- to create our dataset for question & answers we used a Python Jupyter Notebook and the Python library "pandas"
 - we used Github as version control system
 - for our weekly Blog posts we used Discord